Transitions Abroad Home. Transitions Abroad Home.

 “Okay, I have an idea.
 You carry back the empty buckets for us to fill with the concrete.”

-Juana, Rosa, and Fernando moving empty buckets
+Juana, Rosa, and Fernando are moving empty buckets in a Guatemalan village.

-Juana, Rosa, and Fernando moving empty buckets.
+Juana, Rosa, and Fernando are moving empty buckets.

-About three weeks into our work Monito decided he wanted to take a break from working with us to play a game I call “Dodge the Semi-Truck in the Road While Flying Your New Kite.”
+About three weeks into our work, Monito decided he wanted to take a break from working with us to play a game I call “Dodge the Semi-Truck in the Road While Flying Your New Kite.”

-“If I can’t fly, at least my kite can!” he declared, racing up the dirt road, taking the short cut through the fields of corn wrapped with beans from the new harvest.
+“If I can’t fly, at least my kite can!” he declared, racing up the dirt road, taking the shortcut through the fields of corn wrapped with beans from the new harvest.
 I chased him as fast as I could, finally reaching him as he ran down the open highway.
 He would not listen to my rebukes or to my commands.
-When I told his mother she remained completely unalarmed.
+When I told his mother, she remained completely unalarmed.

 “He will be fine,” she said to calm my anxieties as she flipped his lunch of tortillas on the wood-fired stove.
 “He always is.”